Revisiting the Geometrically Decaying Step Size: Linear Convergence for Smooth or Non-Smooth Functions: Assumption for Linear Convergence

-which implies that the condition number is 1.
-For smooth functions, the quadratic growth condition $f(x)-f(x^*)\geq m \|x- x^*\|^2$ derived from strong convexity is a typical assumption to ensure linear convergence (see Section 2.1.5 in \cite{nesterov2004intro}, Section 9.3.1 in \cite{boyd2004convex}).
-However, the function $x_1^2+x_2^2$ has quadratic growth with $m=1$, yet does not satisfy sharpness, indicating that sharpness is an overly restrictive requirement applicable only to functions that are non-smooth at the minimum.
-In the next section, we will demonstrate that a \textit{positive condition number} suffices to guarantee linear convergence for either smooth or non-smooth functions. \end{example}
+For non-smooth functions, existing works \cite{davis2018subgradient, hinder2020nearoptimal} relied on weak convexity or quasar convexity, together with sharpness.
+On the other hand, for smooth functions, the quadratic growth condition $f(x)-f(x^*)\geq m \|x- x^*\|^2$ derived from strong convexity is a standard assumption to ensure linear convergence \cite{boyd2004convex, nesterov2004intro}.
+However, $x_1^2+x_2^2$ has quadratic growth with $m=1$, yet not sharpness (see Example \ref{ex4}), indicating that sharpness is an overly restrictive requirement applicable only to functions that are non-smooth at the minimum.
+In the next section, we will show that a \textit{positive inverse condition number} suffices to guarantee linear convergence for either smooth or non-smooth functions.